Registration of a Limited Liability Company (LLC) in Malta: Fast and Easy – 3 Steps without Travelling:

 After the political changes at the end of 2019, the new Maltese government tried to preserve the good reputation of the country and managed to get Malta out of the FATF grey list within record time.
 However, they introduced an enormous level of compliance administration.
 Since then, companies and service providers have to report to several government units that are not coordinated and all of them carry out inspections.

-A good example is the Malta Business Registry.
+A good example is the Malta Business Registry (MBR).
 They are entitled to register companies, but also to publish the Annual Accounts and to run the Beneficial Ownership Register.
 However, the MBR also carries out hundreds of inspections, where they ask to provide within a week a lot of documents that had not been required at the formation stage.

 As a licensed service provider, we recommend to all clients to study the list and to have all these required documents prepared from the very beginning, it is just a few “funny” hours of effort and the ready documentation can be handed over whenever the authority ask for it.
 As stated above, we always recommend clients not to use director services, nominees, fiduciaries or trusts, therefore many points on the list are not applicable and the few additional papers are easy to create.
 Here is what the head of the compliance unit of MBR writes in a standard letter: